 -

-Accommodations: hotels; mostly a refugio-to-refugio trek.
+Accommodations: hotels, but mostly this is a refugio-to-refugio trek.
 From operator: “Refugios are inviting backcountry huts/lodges with beds, kitchens, chefs and staff, dining rooms, bathrooms/showers, dorm-style with communal, coed bedrooms that contain 6-8 beds.
 Bathrooms are gender-separated with hot water, showers and flush toilets,” though operator adds “these exact accommodations not guaranteed.”

 -

-Price: approx. $4,150 USD (includes in-country expenses, gear, meals, lodgings, transportation; but not international flights)
+Price: est./approx. from $4,360 USD (includes in-country expenses, gear, meals, lodgings, transportation; but not international flights).
+But you must contact operator for current pricing.

 -